codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 ## GitOps
-Weaveworks, who introduced the concept of GitOps, describes it as "a way of implementing Continuous Deployment for cloud native applications.
-It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools."

-At the root of the GitOps paradigm is having "Git as the single source of truth".
+GitOps is a set of best practices for application/infrastructure deployment centered around the concept of using Git as the single source of truth.

+You can read more about GitOps at [OpenGitOps.dev](https://opengitops.dev/).

  Git repositories are the source-control systems that declaratively describe applications and infrastructure using code.
 The continuous integration and continuous delivery processes synchronize these changes with live environments, making sure that the production state always matches the desired state in Git.

-The entire application lifecyle
+The entire application lifecycle is managed by Git.

 The key difference is that while the traditional workflow is based on “pushing” new code changes through the pipeline to production, a GitOps workflow is a “pull” process in which new changes are submitted, and the GitOps agent detects and synchronizes them with the production environment.

 Read more in our blog, [What is a GitOps workflow](https://codefresh.io/learn/gitops/gitops-workflow-vs-traditional-workflow-what-is-the-difference/){:target="\_blank"}.

-See also [Codefresh for GitOps & Argo CD]

 ## Argo CD